How I learned from dance legends

 While experimenting with the integration of styles, I often think about Katherine Dunham.
 Her blend of Caribbean rhythms with classical techniques inspired me to explore diverse influences in my own choreography.
 I vividly recall incorporating a Caribbean flair into a contemporary piece, and how that shift made my dance feel alive and unique.
 It’s a reminder that the essence of technique is not only replication but also innovation—adapting those legendary techniques to shape our own artistic voice.
 Don’t you think we each have a unique narrative that deserves to be told on stage?

-See also My experience with historic dance competitions
+See also How I relate to historic competitions

 Incorporating styles into your practice